 Textual history, contrary to what many Muslims believe, is not reason for dismissing the Christian and Jewish Scriptures as corrupt.
 For Muslims to argue otherwise would be to argue against the Quran.22

-The real corruption, comment below if you think otherwise, is that the Quran does not preserve what God revealed because the Quran omits the books of Moses, Prophets, the Psalms, and the Gospels.
-Furthermore, many Muslims have resorted to arguing that the Gospel of Barnabas was an authentic Gospel.
-Adding to and subtracting from Scripture is undoubtedly corruption (tahrif).
+The real corruption, comment below if you think otherwise, is that the Quran does not preserve what God revealed and omits the books of Moses, Prophets, the Psalms, and the Gospels.
+The Qur’an invents a book given to Jesus that it calls the Injeel.
+Muslims have searched for this Injeel and resorted to corruptions such as the Gospel of Barnabas.

 - Does your Muslim friend know that there are unintentional copyist errors in Quran manuscripts?
 The point of this question is not to denigrate the Quran, but to help Muslims understand that copyist errors in biblical manuscripts—the vast majority of which are similar to the unintentional copyist errors in the Quran—do not invalidate the Bible from being the Word of God.
 Invite your Muslim friend to read the Gospels.